perry2of5/http-file-rtrvr/http_file_rtrvr/anti-virus/README.md

     - Event Hubs & Service Bus Queue – to notify downstream consumers
 - Log Analytics -- definitely want this for audits, but not for file http_file_rtrvr

-Based on this, we probably want to use Webhooks to get scan results.
-We could have a similar async process callback if we write our own virus scanning using clam or something similar.
+Based on this, we probably want to use event grid to get scan results.
+We could have a similar messaging configuration if we write our own virus scanning using clam or something similar.

 ### Setting up event handling
 Generally need follow these steps